Table of contents

 What Is Proof of Funds?

-Proof of Funds is how you prove to Immigration, Refugees and Citizenship Canada (IRCC) that you have sufficient money to support yourself and your dependents after immigrating.
-If you receive an Invitation to Apply (ITA) through Express Entry, you’ll be required to submit proof of funds in the form of official bank letters.
+Proof of Funds demonstrates to IRCC that you have enough financial resources to support yourself and your family after arriving in Canada.
+If you receive an Invitation to Apply (ITA) through Express Entry, you will be required to submit proof of funds in the form of official bank letters.

 ↑ Back to top